Designing a student-centered learning program

 - How will students use technology?

-- Will they have access to blended learning (online learning with some control over time, place, path, and/or pace)?
+- Will they have access to blended learning (online learning with some control over time, place,

 - Will students make use of community and natural resources?
 How?

 - Will they have homework?

 - How will students use their time differently than in conventional schools?

 - Will students have an extended day?
 If so, how will it be connected to the regular school day